 How to Get the Most out of Your Creativity

-It’s a common knowledge that creativity is all about having inspiration strike you as lightning and then furiously creating masterpiece after masterpiece.
+It’s common knowledge that creativity is all about having inspiration strike you like lightning and then furiously creating masterpiece after masterpiece.
 In reality, creativity is a process in which you listen to yourself, gather information, develop a strategy, develop a draft, try and fail until you get it right.
 However, that doesn’t mean you can completely disregard those lightning strikes because they will happen from time to time, and you need to be ready for them.
 Always be prepared to quickly pen down any ideas that might suddenly pop into your head.

 How to Use Content to Create Content

 You can also use your skills to make unexciting content exciting.
-There are case studies, white papers, and reports that contain great information but simply lack the sexiness to attract readers.
-But that’s where you come in, the person who takes what’s good from the boring content and add to it something that will bring it closer to the reader.
+There are case studies, white papers, and reports that contain great information, but simply lack the sexiness to attract readers.
+But that’s where you come in, the person who takes what’s good from the boring content and adds to it something that will bring it closer to the reader.
 You can use a human interest story to illustrate a particularly boring study and give it a hook that will catch readers.
 You can, as mentioned before, use creative infographics to make the content they represent more appealing to the audience.

 Whatever you do, remember that if it’s interesting, people will not waste their time on it.
 So do your best to keep every piece of content you publish interesting, and make it your mission to come up with a decent idea every day.
-Soon, you’ll be a content producing machine, and your audience will know how to reward that.
+Soon, you’ll be a content-producing machine, and your audience will know how to reward that.